Morse-Bott inequalities, Topology Change and Cobordisms to Nothing

 {\bf Acknowledgments:} We are very grateful to Matilda Delgado, Miguel Montero and Irene Valenzuela for their invaluable contributions through extensive discussions and comments on the manuscript.
-We would like to also thank Alberto Castellano, Markus Dierigl, Bjoern Friedrich, Arthur Hebecker, Jes\'us Huertas, Andriana Makridou, Luca Melotti, Jacob McNamara, Jakob Moritz, Eduardo Velasco and Matteo Zatti for illuminating discussions and comments along the past two years.
-I.R. wishes to acknowledge the hospitality of the Depart of Theoretical Physics at CERN and the Department of Physics of Harvard University during different stages of this work.
+We would like to also thank Alberto Castellano, Markus Dierigl, Bj\"orn Friedrich, Arthur Hebecker, Camilo las Heras, Jes\'us Huertas, Andriana Makridou, Luca Melotti, Jacob McNamara, Jakob Moritz, Michelangelo Tartaglia, Eduardo Velasco and Matteo Zatti for illuminating discussions and comments along the past two years.
+I.R. wishes to acknowledge the hospitality of the Department of Theoretical Physics at CERN and the Department of Physics of Harvard University during different stages of this work.
 I.R. acknowledges the support of the Spanish FPI grant No. PRE2020-094163 and the ERC Starting Grant QGuide101042568 - StG 2021, as well as the Spanish Agencia Estatal de Investigaci\'on through the grant ``IFT Centro de Excelencia Severo Ochoa'' CEX2020-001007-S and the grant PID2021-123017NB-I00, funded by MCIN/AEI/10.13039/ 501100011033 and by ERDF ``A way of making Europe''.